We're hard to impress - but these 11 cycling shorts are, hands down, the best for sweaty summer workouts

 Tried and tested.

-While plenty aren't great quality, the nine picks are.
+While plenty aren't great quality, these eleven picks are.
 Tested over a minimum of three workouts, they're all sweat-wicking, breathable, and designed with performance in mind (not a camel toe in sight).

 Why should you trust our opinions?
-I'm an eight times marathoner who's worn cycling shorts for countless races, strength training sessions and, of course, brunches.
-Grace is the MC UK E-commerce Writer, so tests products for a living, plus loves both HIIT and Pilates.
+I'm a nine time marathoner who's worn cycling shorts for countless races, strength training sessions and, of course, brunches.
+MC UK's Junior Shopping Editors Valeza and Amelia both test products for a living, and adore both HIIT and Pilates.

 While we've included our go-to's for cycling, too (Rapha Core Shorts, FYI), we've largely focused on our favourite designs for running, the gym, and more, because they're not just for cycling.
 Far from it - they're actually one of our favourite styles to workout in, especially come summer when it's scorching outside.

-To complete your summer workout wardrobe, shop our edits of the best tennis skirts, shorts that don't ride up, and best oversized gym t shirts?
-Been there, tried that, and rounded up the best options for you.
+To complete your summer workout wardrobe, shop our edits of the best tennis skirts, shorts that don't ride up, and best oversized gym t shirts too.
 Next up: the best cycling shorts for all types of workouts.

 Testing process for the best cycling shorts